tomasdembelli/the-go-programming-language/README.md

 Named functions can be declared only at the package level.
 We cannot use nested functions.

 A `function literal` is written like a function declaration, but without a name following the func keyword.
-It is an expression, and its value is called an anonymous function.
+It is an expression, and its value is called an `anonymous function`.

 When an anonymous function requires recursion, we must first declare a variable, and then assign the anonymous function to that variable.

 Declare a local variable in for loops if the captured values have to be frozen and used after exiting the for loop.

 A `variadic function` is one that can be called with varying numbers of arguments.

-Slice elements can be flatten with a preceding ellipsis when calling a variadic function.
+Slice elements can be flattened with a preceding ellipsis when calling a variadic function.
 ```go
 values := []{1,2,3,4}
 fmt.Println(values...)